Baby turtles can be tricky to take care of. This is what you need to know about baby red-eared slider care.

 In general, taking care of a baby red-eared slider is not radically different from taking care of an adult.
 The biggest difference is feeding frequency.
 Everything else, such as your aquarium size, basking spot setup and lighting don’t need to change.

 That being said, a great deal of your success in raising a baby red-eared slider comes BEFORE you even bring it home.

-Red-eared sliders are relatively hardy animals that are able to live, and even thrive, in dirty, unclean environments in the wild.
-However, before you commit to purchasing or taking a baby slider, you would be wise to ensure it is healthy, and thus won't be problematic in the future.
+Red-eared sliders are tough animals that are able to live, and even thrive, in dirty, unclean environments in the wild.
+However, before you commit to purchasing and taking on a baby slider, you need to make sure it is healthy first.

-- Gut-loaded crickets (crickets that have eaten carrot or other vegetable)
+- Gut-loaded crickets (crickets that have eaten carrots or other vegetables).

 - Small fish

 - Other small insects

 If you have already bought your tank, you should check out my list of the best turtle tank accessories.

 How often should I feed my baby red eared slider?

 Baby red eared sliders should be fed every day.
 After reaching 6 months switch to every other day feedings.